squidfunk/mkdocs-material/docs/setup/changing-the-logo-and-icons.md

 :octicons-milestone-24: Default: `assets/images/favicon.png`

 The _favicon_ can be changed to a path pointing to a user-provided image, which must be located in the `docs` folder.
-It can be set from `mkdocs.yml`:
+It can be set via `mkdocs.yml`:

 ``` yaml
 theme: